 In a December 1, 2010 news release, Goldgroup reported that its current 30,000 metre multi-drill program was being carried out by two diamond drills and one reverse circulation drill.
 The program is designed, in part, to expand and upgrade the current estimated mineral resource at the La Paila anomaly (contained in the technical report dated March 22, 2010) and in part to test other highly prospective areas for mineralization, including other targets at the Northern Zone, Red Valley and Highway zones.
-Goldgroup also reported that additional drill results from this drill program would be forthcoming.
+On April 7 and April 20, 2011, Goldgroup announced results from this ongoing drilling program.

-During the year ended December 31, 2010, the Company incurred \$184,978 of costs, primarily on the El Cobre property.
+During the three months ended March 31, 2011, the Company incurred a total of \$35,456 of exploration costs on the properties, primarily on the El Cobre property.